Strawberry Patch – June 15-July 1, 2020

 Lunch on the Grounds

 Your group is welcome to remain on the grounds and enjoy lunch* on your own.
 You may brown bag a lunch or purchase food from our onsite vendors.
 There are picnic tables throughout the grounds that are available on a first come, first serve basis.
 Feel free to bring a blanket and sit in the grass and have a picnic.
-Kindly dispose of all trash, juice boxes, bags and related debris be properly in the trash cans located through the facility and on the grounds. *Stade’s Farm does not supply lunch.
+Kindly dispose of all trash, juice boxes, bags, and related debris be properly in the trash cans located through the facility and on the grounds. *Stade’s Farm does not supply lunch.

 Proper Dress for Picking

 Remember to check the local weather and dress accordingly.
 Our rows are lined with straw to reduce the mud or dirt from rain or wet conditions, however, you still may want to wear an older pair of shoes or boots.
-Keep in mind straw can be scratchy so if you have a child who may be bothered by this, we suggest long pants to be more comfortable. to avoid ruining your clothing, we suggest wearing clothing you don’t mind getting stained from the juicy berries.
+Keep in mind straw can be scratchy so if you have a child who may be bothered by this, we suggest long pants to be more comfortable. to avoid ruining your clothing, we suggest wearing clothing you don’t mind getting stained because of the juicy berries.

 We have porta potties located throughout the grounds.
 Inside bathroom facilities are closed to the general public.
 If you have a specific need please contact management to make appropriate arrangements.